Nursing education lab to bear Sandeen's name

 While she is modest about her contribution and gives most credit to the students, Sandeen said the response to this fundraising campaign has surprised her.

-“I’ve been kind of overwhelmed by the financial response to it,” she said.
+“I’ve been kind of overwhelmed by the financial response to it,” she said in an early February interview.
 “It happened really fast in terms of getting halfway there.”

 To learn more about the campaign and to make a gift to the Judy Sandeen Nursing Skills Laboratory, visit www.hastings.edu/judysandeen.